VH-Lab/NDI-matlab/docs/reference/+ndi/+time/+syncrule/filefind.m.md

   See also: ndi.time.syncrule.filefind/INELIGIBLECLOCKS

-Help for ndi.time.syncrule.filefind/eligibleclocks is inherited from superclass NDI.TIME.SYNCRULE
+Help for ndi.time.syncrule.filefind/eligibleclocks is inherited from superclass ndi.time.syncrule
 ```

 ---